 The final curtain fell.
 He and Lois started up the aisle together.
-And
+And then he saw Terry.

 She was sitting in an aisle seat, with Kenneth Bradley.
-She looked almost as she had looked the first time he had seen her through the ry.
-She sat very still.
+She looked almost as she had looked the first time he had seen her through the Napoli porthole.

-Napoli porthole.

 Their eyes met.
-"Hello," said Ter-.
+"Hello," said Ter-

+ry.
 She sat very still.